reselbob/simpletracing/README.md

 # simpletracing
-A simple repo for demonstrating the basic of opentelemetry and service tracing
+A simple repo for demonstrating the basic of OpenTelemetry and service tracing

 # Getting the demonstration up and running